jeskodes/milestone-project-1-jesk/README.md

 - Link to the contact form.
 - Link to workshops.

-The footer was designed to be fully responsive, with a `flex-direction:row` layout for desktops and a `flex-direction:column` layout for mobiles.
-In the end, due to time constraints, it follows just a `flex-direction:row` format.
+The footer was designed to be fully responsive, with a `flex-direction:row;` layout for desktops and a `flex-direction:column` layout for mobiles.
+In the end, due to time constraints, it follows just a `flex-direction:row;` format.
 It's fully responsive and this doesn't impact significantly on the final desktop rendering.

 The original desktop mockup on made on [repl:it](https://replit.com/@JessicaClark6/footer)